Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-04/index.md

-# lab-04 - deploy Private DNS Resolver
+# lab-04 - deploy Private DNS Resolver using Bicep

 Azure DNS Private Resolver is a service that enables you to query Azure DNS private zones from an on-premises environment (and vice versa) without deploying VM based DNS servers.